Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

 need to navigate back to this directory.

-If the output of ``vagrant up`` mentions there's a new version of the kubos-dev box available you can upgrade your box with the following
+If the output of ``vagrant up`` mentions there's a new version of the cubeos-dev box available you can upgrade your box with the following
 command:

 .. warning:: THIS WILL OVERWRITE ALL FILES IN YOUR EXISTING BOX